aphenriques/quote/README.md

 Check the `samples` directory for examples.

+# Documentation

+See doc/html/index.html for the doxygen generated quote API reference.

 # Author

 `quote` was made by André Pereira Henriques [aphenriques (at) outlook (dot) com].